 European Brabants have a superb temperament, which makes them ideal school and therapy program horses.
 They are gentle in-hand and under saddle.
 Although their size may be intimidating, they move deliberately and securely, giving any beginner a confidence boost.
 The European Brabant will care for any level rider, whether novice or intermediate, able bodied or impaired.

 Breeding European Brabants is as rewarding as it is challenging.
 Stallions tend to mature slowly and often produce high volume, low concentrate semen.
 Because these mares often double-ovulate or ovulate from both follicles, they are prone to twinning.
 Dystocia is also a factor with these big beauties.
 However, modern breeding techniques and supportive care have improved fertility success within the breed.
 Despite the challenges, the large majority of births are uneventfully successful.
-European Brabant mares make excellent mothers, providing a large amount of milk and very rarely reject foals.

 Behind the European Brabant’s size, power and muscle lies a “gentle giant” that’s perfect for trail riding.
 A healthy, fit European Brabant has just as much energy as their smaller, standard-sized horse counterparts.
 They are as capable of trotting out as any other breed and do not require spurs to keep up, contrary to what you may think.
 If you don't mind garnering attention while on a trail ride, the European Brabant is an excellent trail mount.